camillelockwood/vendor-cleaner/README.md

 ## What I'd Do Differently

 - The auto-apply gate trusts Claude's self-reported high/medium/low.
-Large Language Models can be overconfident, so I'd back that with a more objective signal, like string-distance thresholds, or only auto-applying when the rule-based groupings and the model agree, as opposed to taking the models word for how sure it is.
+Large Language Models can be overconfident, so I'd back that with a more objective signal, like string-distance thresholds, or only auto-applying when the rule-based groupings and the model agree, as opposed to taking the model's word for how sure it is.
 - Right now, human review means reading a flagged CSV.
 If I were building it for a real non-technical staffer, I'd have designed the review step as an actual approve/reject interface from the start, instead of leaving it as a spreadsheet column.

 ---